spikebrehm/sprockets-node-example/README.md

-# sprockets-node-example
+# Sprockets-Browserify Example
-An example Rails app showing how to integrate Sprockets with a Node asset pipeline.
+An example Rails app showing how to integrate Sprockets with a Node asset pipeline, using Browserify.

+Check out the `lib/browserify_template.rb` file and `script/assets/*.js` files for the good stuff.